 Standard written methods for addition, subtraction, multiplication and division are taught.
 A number of methods are used throughout Keystage One to develop an understanding of addition and subtraction through the use of number lines and a variety of concrete manipulatives.
 By the end of Keystage Two, most pupils will be using written methods for all four operations.
-Click here to see our Calculation Policy.
+Click here to see our Calculation Policy

 Problem solving and investigations

 Developing independence in mathematical thinking is key to producing confident and mathematically-minded children.
 Pupils are given the opportunity regularly to solve problems and investigations in pairs or small groups.
 They are encouraged to develop their own reasoning and strategies.